SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 The subnet is now associated with this new NACL, and the other subnet is left behind in the other one.

-Now that the NACL has the public subnet it in, any access via HTTP is no longer available (ie, Apache setup would have shown ability to see a little website via IP address in browser.
+Now that the Network ACL has the public subnet it in, any access via HTTP is no longer available (ie, Apache setup would have shown ability to see a little website via IP address in browser.

-### Set up Rules for new Network ACL
+### Set up Rules for the New Network ACL
 Click tab, "Inbound rules," then "Edit inbound rules"
 * Can create rules to connect on port 80, 443, and 22, for example, inbound.